core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Nevertheless, also when using Group OSCORE, a server in a CoAP group SHOULD mitigate potential amplification attacks by using the Echo Option.
 In particular, the server does so after having successfully decrypted and verified an incoming group request by using an OSCORE Recipient Context that is not associated with a validated network address, or is associated with a validated network address different from the source address of the present group request.

-The server uses the Echo Option as specified in item 3 in {{Section 2.4 of RFC9175}}, with the following difference: the 4.01 (Unauthorized) response including the Echo Option is protected with Group OSCORE and MUST be an inner option (i.e., it is also protected by means of Group OSCORE).
+The server uses the Echo Option as specified in {{Section 2.3 of RFC9175}} and in item 3 in {{Section 2.4 of RFC9175}}.
+In particular, the 4.01 (Unauthorized) response including the Echo Option is protected with Group OSCORE and MUST be an inner option (i.e., it is also protected by means of Group OSCORE).

 If the server receives a new request conveying the Echo Option and recognizes the stored option value as associated with the source address of the present request, then the server associates that source address with the OSCORE Recipient Context used to process the request, after having successfully decrypted and verified it with Group OSCORE.